chavenstein/MSDS6306-CaseStudy1/README.md

 4. Next, we examined the education data contained in "EDSTATS_Country.csv."

     + The key columns of interest in "EDSTATS_Country.csv" were "CountryCode", country "Long.Name", "Income.Group".
     + There were country codes that pertained to aggregate categories, as in "GDP.csv."
-These aggregate categories did have associated income groups.
+These aggregate categories did not have associated income groups.
 Since they did not contain income groups and did not relate to a single country, they were removed from our clean data set.

 5. Cleaning steps were performed on "EDSTATS_Country.csv" using the R script "Clean2.R."